Kong/docs.konghq.com/app/gateway-oss/2.5.x/hybrid-mode.md

 when determining the compatibility.

 {:.important}
-any plugin that is either enabled globally, or configured via Services/Routes/Consumers.)
+> Configured plugins means any plugin that is either enabled globally or configured by Services, Routes, or Consumers.

 For example, if a {{site.ce_product_name}} control plane has `plugin1` v1.1.1 and `plugin2` v2.1.0 installed, and `plugin1` is configured via a `Route` object: